-The answer to this will determine your daily caloric intake, which is the most fundamental factor in creating a nutrition plan, no matter your goal.
+The answer to this will determine your daily caloric intake, which is the most fundamental factor in creating a nutrition plan, regardless of your goal.

-A lot of confusion happens when people who are new to working out and dieting start to think about bulking and cutting.
+A lot of confusion happens when people new to working out and dieting start thinking about bulking and cutting.

 As a beginner, you don’t want to do anything too stressful such as too much of a calorie deficit to lose weight faster or too strenuous of a fitness program to build muscle faster.

-Another mistake I see people make all the time is comparing their results to someone else.
+Another mistake I see people always make is comparing their results to someone else.

 You want to avoid doing this because other people’s genes may be better suited to build muscle; their metabolisms may work faster, allowing them to burn fat better or be on steroids.
 Trust me, you never know.

-The biggest mistake I see people making is thinking eating more calories will make them build more muscle or not eating enough will make them lose weight faster.
+The biggest mistake I see people making is thinking eating more calories will make them build muscle or that not eating enough will make them lose weight faster.

 Both of these are falsehoods and should never be done.

-If you eat more calories then you should the only thing you will do is gain excess fat.
+If you eat more calories than you should, you will only gain excess fat.